openshift/gcp-project-operator/docs/development.md

 $ operator-sdk run --local --namespace gcp-project-operator
 ```

-You will see the some initialization logs.
+You will see some initialization logs.
 The Operator will remain _idle_ after that, waiting for `ProjectClaim` resources to be present in the cluster.

 ### Remotely